silvercircle/silvercircle.github.io/_posts/2018-07-05-uwsgi-python-django-wagtail-sample.md

 uWSGI is an application stack for hosting web services written in different languages, using different technologies, all under a common hood.
-It originated from the WSGI project, which basically was Python-only into a much more flexible framework that nowadays can host Python, Java, Go, .NET (via Mono) applications, either as backend service behind a web server like Apache or Nginx, or by using the platform specific server components.
+It originated from the WSGI project, which basically was Python-only into a much more flexible framework that nowadays can host Python, Java, Go, .NET (via Mono) and more applications, either as backend service behind a web server like Apache or Nginx, or by using the platform specific server components.
 {:dc}

+The preferred mode of operation for production hosting environments is the so-called **emperor mode**.
+In this mode, a master process controls an arbitrary number of child processes, each of them hosting a single group of web applications.
+In uWSGI terminology, the master process is called emperor and the children are called vassals.
+For development environments, a simpler mode of operation without the controlling master process is possible, but it's not recommended for production sites where availability is a key factor.

 The uWSGI emperor process is typically managed by systemd on modern Linux distributions and requires root privileges to be controlled.
 The emperor can itself run either as root or as an unprivileged user, depending on which features and security level the administrator wants to enforce.
-In my opinion, the recommended way is **tyrant-mode** in combination with POSIX Capabilities, as this will give you best of both worlds: High security level and a reasonably flexible and not overly restrictive multi user environment.
+In my opinion, the recommended way is **tyrat-mode** in combination with POSIX Capabilities, as this will give you best of both worlds: High security level and a reasonably flexible and not overly restrictive multi user environment.
 Ideal for hosters who cannot always fully trust the hosted applications.
 For a more restricted environment (i.e. a server fully under control of a single person or organization),